 I am pro-gun control and do not want guns in the house.

-Let’s imagine that the man in the relationship has a list that includes the following points:
+Let’s imagine that the other partner in the relationship has a list that includes the following points:

 I don’t want to ever get married.
 I’m fine with living together, though